Robert Morse

 Death2022-04-20

 BiographyRobert Alan Morse (May 18, 1931 – April 20, 2022) was an American actor.
-Morse, known for his gap-toothed boyishness, started his career as a star on Broadway acting in musicals and plays before expanding into film and television.
+Known for his gap-toothed boyishness, he started his career as a star on Broadway acting in musicals and plays before expanding into film and television.
 He earned numerous accolades including two Tony Awards, two Drama Desk Awards, a Primetime Emmy Award, and a Screen Actors Guild Award.

 For his roles on Broadway, Morse won two Tony Awards; the first for Best Actor in a Musical for playing J. Pierrepont Finch in How to Succeed in Business Without Really Trying (1961), a role which he reprised in the 1967 film adaptation; the second for Best Actor in a Play for portraying Truman Capote in the one-man play Tru (1988), a role which he reprised in the 1992 television production, earning him a Primetime Emmy Award for Outstanding Actor in a Limited Series or Movie.
 Morse was also Tony-nominated for Say, Darling (1959), Take Me Along (1960), and Sugar (1973).
 Morse acted in his final stage role in the Broadway revival of the newspaper comedy The Front Page from 2016 to 2017.